-Against this background and the risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
-The Director of Finance, Resources & Business Improvement will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:
+Against this background and the risks within the economic forecast, caution will be adopted with the 2024/25 treasury operations in relation to any further borrowing.
+The Director of Finance, Resources and Business Improvement will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:

-- if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years.
+- if it was felt that there was a significant likelihood of a sharp FALL in borrowing rates, then further borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, consideration will be given to further forward borrowing whilst interest rates are lower than they are projected to be in the next few years.